stanNthe5/gosync/README.md

 Go-style channel and waitGroup for nodejs.

 # Why
-To control concurrent tasks more intuitively and easily .
+I made this so that I can control task queue more easily.

 # Install
 ```console